 The rates for online counseling sessions are the same as for in-person counseling sessions.

-Payment for Oregon clients is done through Ivy Pay.
+Payment for US clients is done through Ivy Pay.
 Payment for international clients is done through Square invoicing.
 Both are secure, HIPAA-compliant credit card processors.

 Preparing for the Video Therapy Session